kfrankc/kfrankc.github.io/_posts/2019-03-07-jekyll-masonry.md

 ---
-title: 'Building a Portfolio using Jekyll and Masonry'
+title: 'Building a Responsive Portfolio using Jekyll and Masonry'
 date: 2019-03-07
 permalink: /posts/2019/03/07/jekyll-masonry
 tags: